ENKIsecurity/enkibox/README.md

 dnscheck
 ========

-Ruby DNS checker, a tool which generate a pdf file listing all domain name that you own whith full configuration retrieved by the dnschecker.
+Ruby DNS checker, a tool which generate a pdf file listing all domain name that you own with full configuration details retrieved by the dnschecker.

 dnscheck.rb -h for help